 VanderCook College of Music traces its origins to 1909 when the legendary Hale A. VanderCook opened his cornet school on Chicago’s west side.
 The school grew quickly and became a four-year college in the 1930’s.
 VanderCook was one of the first three institutions in the country to offer a degree in music education.

-This second building, also a Mies van der Rohe design, is located just steps from VanderCook’s current location.
-A 24,400 square foot facility, it will provide much-needed rehearsal and practice areas, the college’s first dedicated performance area, teaching studios, faculty offices, a lobby/reception area that will double as a rehearsal area, and so much more.
+The second building (that the AAR used for research and testing) is located steps from VanderCook’s current location.
+This 24,400 square foot facility will provide much-needed rehearsal and practice areas, the college’s first dedicated performance area, teaching studios, faculty offices, a lobby/reception area that will double as a rehearsal area, and so much more.
 VanderCook also takes great pride in this day of “tear down and rebuild,” that it has committed itself to the historical preservation of the work of an iconic Chicago architect, Ludwig Mies van der Rohe.The transformation will occur in two phases.

 The college has never had a greater need than it does now.
 Simply stated, the college is out of space.
 In order to provide our students the educational facilities they need and deserve and to meet the needs of our curriculum we must expand, upgrade, and enhance VanderCook’s campus.